( On Connemara )

 ‘A Land without shortcuts’ – Tim Robinson, 2011.

-In September 2022, I presented HAIL THEE: We Come in Reveries of Change, a project commissioned by the United Nations Population Fund (UNFPA).
-This initiative, dedicated to promoting global standards for social justice and reproductive rights, brought together leading international artists Alice Maher, Isabel Nolan, Jesse Jones and Rachel Fallon, Jahanavi Inniss and Hina Khan.
+In 2022, Conneely presented HAIL THEE: We Come in Reveries of Change, a landmark project commissioned by the United Nations Population Fund (UNFPA).
+Conceived as a platform for global dialogue on social justice and reproductive rights, the initiative convened an international cohort of artists—Alice Maher, Isabel Nolan, Jesse Jones, Rachel Fallon, Jahanavi Inniss, and Hina Khan—whose practices collectively interrogate embodiment, autonomy, and the politics of care.